Skip to main content

 What rental yield can you expect for a studio in the 17th arrondissement?

-A well-located studio of 25 to 30 sqm in the 17th (Batignolles, Epinettes, Ternes) generates a gross rental yield of 3.8 to 4.8% in 2026.
+A well-located studio of 25 to 30 sqm in the 17th (Batignolles, Épinettes, Ternes) returns a gross rental yield of 3.8 to 4.8% in 2026.
 The net yield after charges and taxes generally falls between 2.5 and 3.5%.
-Batignolles, thanks to the neighborhood's dynamism and strong rental demand, offers the best yields in the 17th.
+Batignolles, with its lively neighbourhood and strong rental demand, offers the best yields in the 17th.

-Is Batignolles a good neighborhood for rental investment in 2026?
+Is Batignolles a good neighbourhood for buy-to-let in 2026?

 Yes.
-The Batignolles neighborhood benefits from the recent opening of Martin-Luther-King park, metro line 14 (Pont Cardinet station), and strong rental demand driven by young professionals and students.
-Prices per sqm remain 15 to 20% lower than the Ternes-Monceau area, with appreciation potential linked to ongoing urban development projects.
+The Batignolles neighbourhood benefits from the recent opening of the Martin-Luther-King park, metro line 14 (Pont Cardinet station), and strong rental demand from young professionals and students.
+Prices per sqm remain 15 to 20% lower than the Ternes-Monceau area, with growth potential tied to ongoing urban development projects.

-Can a property hunter assist a rental investor and not just a primary residence buyer?
+Can a property hunter help a buy-to-let investor and not just someone buying a main home?

 Absolutely.
-At Home Select, approximately 20% of our assignments involve rental investment.
-The property hunter analyzes the potential yield, verifies the neighborhood's rental demand, assesses necessary renovation work and negotiates the purchase price to optimize profitability.
+At Home Select, around 20% of our assignments involve buy-to-let.
+The property hunter weighs up the potential yield, checks the neighbourhood's rental demand, assesses the renovation needed and negotiates the purchase price to improve the return.
 The goal is to buy at the right price in an area with strong demand.